CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

 ## Conclusion

+In this article you:

+* Learned the basics of working with FastPI projects.
+* Created a CRUD app for remote working locations.
+* Integrated a database with your application.

 Congrats!
 You now have a fully functional API that serves a database of remote working locations.

 To learn more, including how to deploy your application so that others can use it, check out the excellent [FastAPI Docs](https://fastapi.tiangolo.com)